algorithmica-org/algorithmica/content/english/hpc/external-memory/list-ranking.md

 - split each undirected tree edge into two directed ones;
 - duplicate the parent node for each up-edge (because list nodes can only have one incoming edge, but we visit some tree vertices multiple times);
-- route each such node either to the "next sibling", if it has one, or otherwise to its own parent;
+- route each such node either to the "next sibling," if it has one, or otherwise to its own parent;
 - and then finally break the resulting cycle at the root.

 This general technique is called *tree contraction*, and it serves as the basis for a large number of tree algorithms.